ciscoheat/superforms-web/src/routes/faq/+page.md

 #### From a form action

-Returning extra data from a form action is most convenient with a [status message](/concepts/messages).
-But you can also return it directly, in which case it can be accessed in `ActionData`:
+Returning extra data from a form action is convenient with a [status message](/concepts/messages) if the data is simple, but for larger data structures you can also return it directly, in which case it can be accessed in the [onUpdate](/concepts/events#onupdate) event, or in `ActionData`:

 ```ts
 export const actions = {